Modeling and Calibration of Supplier Selection Problem in Freight Agent-Based Simulations: Conclusion

 Despite its significant contributions, this research acknowledges several limitations that offer clear avenues for future work.
 A key consideration is that while the commodity assignment problem is made feasible through decomposition, the current approach does not explicitly guarantee an optimal commodity assignment from a global perspective, given its sequential nature after supplier selection.
 Future efforts could explore iterative or more integrated solution methodologies to enhance optimality.
 Another limitation stems from the spatial aggregation of shipping costs; currently, distances between establishments are based on county centroids, which, especially in large or geographically diverse counties, may not accurately reflect actual travel distances.
 A refined approach would involve leveraging the more precise POLARIS locations and zones, or even exact establishment coordinates, to calculate transportation costs, thereby increasing the model's accuracy.
 Additionally, the initial set of external establishments generated by the FG module in POLARIS introduces a potential bias, as these are sampled without explicit consideration of their optimal shipping distances.
 Future enhancements to the FG module could integrate spatial optimization to yield a more representative initial population of external trade partners.
-Finally, the present shipping cost calculations do not explicitly account for network congestion.
+The present shipping cost calculations do not explicitly account for network congestion.
 However, a major future direction involves integrating the model with the POLARIS Freight multimodal router, which is currently under development.
-This integration would allow for dynamic feedback, where simulated congestion levels on the network would influence shipping costs, leading to more realistic and adaptive supplier selection decisions in subsequent simulation iterations.
-Addressing these limitations will further enhance the model's fidelity, computational efficiency, and practical utility for advanced freight planning and policy analysis.
+This integration would allow for dynamic feedback, where simulated congestion levels on the network would influence shipping costs, leading to more realistic and adaptive supplier selection decisions in subsequent simulation iterations. \replace{Finally, using the heuristic for imports and exports, although warranted due to the impracticality of getting data on foreign suppliers and receivers, does add a limitation to the work.
+As external assumptions must be made to model scenarios replicating unseen changes in foreign networks.
+However, the heuristic can still capture the domestic impacts of port disruptions.}{Finally, using the heuristic for imports and exports, although warranted due to the impracticality of getting data on foreign suppliers and receivers, introduces a limitation regarding parameter sensitivity.
+The resulting allocation of international flows is inherently sensitive to the assumed lower and upper trade bounds; tightening these bounds forces the flow across a larger pool of establishments, while relaxing them concentrates trade among a few dominant actors.
+Despite this sensitivity in baseline allocation, the heuristic remains a robust tool for capturing the relative domestic impacts of supply shocks, such as port disruptions.} Addressing these limitations will further enhance the model's fidelity, computational efficiency, and practical utility for advanced freight planning and policy analysis.